mp30028/policy-engine/documentation/keycloak-integration/keycloak-integration.md

 #### Step-1: Generate a self signed certificate	using openssl
 On Windows in the wsl-ubuntu distribution run the following command<br/>
 <br/>
-`openssl req -config keycloak-cert.config -newkey rsa -x509 -days 3650 -out keycloak.crt`
+`openssl req -config keycloak-cert.config -newkey rsa -x509 -days 3650 -out keycloak.crt`<br/>
 <br/>
 NB: it requires a config file called keycloak-cert.config.
 A sample copy of this [file can be found here](./generating-self-signed-certificate/keycloak-cert.config)<br/>